 Action Item No. 5: Contact the Post Office

 No matter how much planners prepare, data breaches are bound to happen in our increasingly digitized world.
 However, it’s still important that meeting planners establish duty of care protocols to protect attendees.
+It is important to stay alert and protect attendee data.

 Related Reading on Risk Management From Meetings Today: